lukewarmcheery/playwright/README.md

 ## Support

 If you found the template useful, support it with a [Star ⭐](https://github.com/dev-xo/stripe-stack)<br />
-It helps the repository grow and gives me motivation to keep working on it.
+It helps the repository grow and gives us motivation to keep working on it.
 Thanks you!